-Before naming a winner in this category, know that both ExpressVPN and NordVPN hold themselves and their users to the highest privacy standards.
-In fact, each provider goes above and beyond to conceal their parent companies, promote a zero-logs policy, and invite third-party auditors to assess their service.
-There are, however, a few discrepancies between the two providers that place NordVPN ahead of ExpressVPN.
+Before naming a winner in this category, know that both ExpressVPN and NordVPN hold their services to the highest privacy standards.
+In fact, each provider goes above and beyond to conceal their parent companies, promote a zero-logs policy, and invite third-party auditors to assess their services.

-NordVPN and ExpressVPN both ensure complete customer anonymity under their privacy policies that state what little data is stored is itself encrypted and not available to government agencies.
+NordVPN and ExpressVPN both offer airtight privacy policies.
+They state that what little data is stored is itself encrypted and not available to government agencies.
 NordVPN deletes all limited data it stores in 15 minute intervals and a full sweep every 2 years, while ExpressVPN states that it does not link customers to its network data at all.

 In addition to server locations, a good indicator of strong privacy is a warrant canary.
-In certain countries (i.e. the U.S.), VPN providers, internet service providers, and other businesses can be served secret warrants with gag orders attached to them that 1) force companies to turn over customer records needed for an investigation and 2) prevent companies from notifying targets in question.
+In certain countries (i.e. the US), VPN providers, internet service providers, and other businesses can be served secret warrants with gag orders attached to them that 1) force companies to turn over customer records needed for an investigation and 2) prevent companies from notifying targets in question.
 A warrant canary is an explicit confirmation published by a provider that states it has never received a secret warrant.
-While we did not find one on the ExpressVPN site, NordVPN has a published warrant canary last updated December 28, 2020.
+While we did not find one on the ExpressVPN site, there was a NordVPN warrant canary last updated December, 2020.

 ExpressVPN vs. NordVPN: Logging

-To back their no-logs claims, both providers have undergone successful third-party audits from industry-standard companies including PricewaterhouseCoopers (PwC) and Cure53.
+In addition, both providers have undergone successful third-party audits from industry-standard companies including PricewaterhouseCoopers (PwC) and Cure53.
 However, one Finland server under the NordVPN network was hacked in March 2018 and raised questions about its trustworthiness (though they’ve long since improved systems).